Why Are My Hoya Curtisii Leaves Yellowing? (Causes & Solutions)

 Overwatering

-The waterlogged soil can stop oxygen from getting to the roots of the plant and cause even more serious issues like root rot.
+The waterlogged soil can stop oxygen from reaching the plant’s roots and cause even more severe issues like root rot.
+If you notice yellowing leaves and soggy soil, switch up how you water your Hoya curtisii.

 How to Fix Overwatering

+If your Hoya is waterlogged, replace the soil with fresh soil to help create an airflow to the roots.
 When you do this, if you notice some of the roots are facing root rot, you should prune back the diseased roots.

 Underwatering

-Hoya’s are very good at tolerating drought.
+Hoyas are very good at tolerating drought.
 However, there comes a point where you are not watering the plant at all.
-When this happens, the leaves will turn yellow and look burnt or dry.
+When this happens, the leaves turn yellow and look burnt or dry.
+If your Hoya is dehydrated with bone-dry soil, it is time to water your plant.

 Too Much Lighting